Francis Mitchell Caird: Pioneer of gastrointestinal surgery

 His use of rigorous aseptic technique and visits to continental surgeons like Jan Mikulicz-Radeckin at what was then the University of Breslau and Theodor Billroth in Vienna allowed him to successfully pioneer intestinal surgery in Scotland.
 He was one of the first to perform major gastrointestinal resections in Scotland.
 The operations he performed included excision of the tongue for carcinoma, closure of perforated gastric and duodenal ulcers, excision of the small bowel for tuberculous stricture, partial colectomy for colonic stricture and excision of the rectum for carcinoma, the latter procedure often performed under spinal anaesthesia.

 Honours and awards

-Caird was awarded the Liston Victoria Jubilee Prize by the RCSEd in 1901 " for the greatest benefit done to practical surgery by any Fellow or Licentiate of the College" in the preceding four years.
+In 1889 Caird was elected a member of the Harveian Society of Edinburgh and served as president in 1919.
+He was awarded the Liston Victoria Jubilee Prize by the RCSEd in 1901 "for the greatest benefit done to practical surgery by any Fellow or Licentiate of the College" in the preceding four years.
 In 1910 he was elected a member of the Aesculapian Club.
 In 1912 he succeeded George Andreas Berry as President of the Royal College of Surgeons of Edinburgh.
 He was succeeded in turn by James Hodsdon.

 Caird received the honorary degree of LL.D. from the University of Edinburgh in 1920.
 His knowledge of and enthusiasm for botany stayed with him throughout his life and he became President of the Botanical Society.